TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/8.Kinship_and_genetic_relatedness/README.md

 All the files and scripts are in workshop folder.

 Homework: Use King to estimate the relatedness of the MEX_pop genomes and suggest a possible way of merging the 10 individuals into a single pedigree.
-Use Kingship2 to plot the proposed pedigree.
+Use Kingship2 to plot a plausible pedigree.